-1. No individual or College component may independently deploy network devices that extend the College network, or secure or isolate parts of the College network, except as stipulated under this policy's provisions.
+No individual or College component may independently deploy network devices that extend the College network or secure or isolate parts of the College network except as stipulated under this policy's provisions.

-- 2. Clarendon College-IT is charged with overall responsibility for proper deployment and management of a fully-monitored and protected network communication service, including all infrastructure elements, network address assignments, and radio frequency (RF) spectrum usage. - 3.
-Clarendon College-IT shall coordinate the connection and network address assignment of any and all devices on the College network.
-Other departments and individual users may not install, alter, extend or re-transmit network services in any way without prior proper approval. - 4.
-Departments and individual users are prohibited from attaching or contracting with a vendor to attach port assignable, hard-wired equipment such as routers, switches, hubs, firewall appliances, wireless access points, virtual private network (VPN) servers, network address translators, proxy servers, and dial-up servers to the College network without prior authorization from Clarendon College-IT. - 5.
+- 2. Clarendon College-IT is responsible for adequately deploying and managing a fully monitored and protected network communication service, including all infrastructure elements, network address assignments, and radio frequency (RF) spectrum usage. - Clarendon College-IT shall coordinate the connection and network address assignment of any devices on the College network.
+Other departments and individual users may not install, alter, extend, or re-transmit network services in any way without prior proper approval. - 4.
+Departments and individual users are prohibited from attaching or contracting with a vendor to attach port-assignable, hard-wired equipment such as routers, switches, hubs, firewall appliances, wireless access points, virtual private network (VPN) servers, network address translators, proxy servers, and dial-up servers to the College network without prior authorization from Clarendon College-IT. - 5.
 Clarendon College-IT may disconnect and remove any Clarendon College-IT unauthorized network device, including wireless routers and access points. - 6.
 Personal software firewalls are permitted, as are printers, scanners, and similar peripheral devices if directly connected as a peripheral device to a desktop or notebook computer.
+Clarendon College-IT must approve any such device.
 Clarendon College-IT reserves the right to monitor and audit individual devices, systems, and general network traffic to ensure compliance with this and other College policies. - 7.
-Use of devices connected to the College network is accompanied by certain responsibilities.
-Specifically, all users are required to ensure timely updates of applications, operating systems, and virus protection software to minimize risks of system compromise.
-(Clarendon College-IT provides non-intrusive products and services for achieving such updates.) - 8.
+Certain responsibilities accompany using devices connected to the College network.
+Specifically, all users must ensure timely updates of applications, operating systems, and virus protection software to minimize risks of system compromise.
+(Clarendon College-IT provides non-intrusive products and services to achieve such updates.) - 8.
 The College network is unencrypted.
-Server and application administrators that utilize this network to transmit sensitive, restricted and confidential information are responsible for information security on the network.
+Server and application administrators that utilize this network to transmit sensitive, restricted, and confidential information are responsible for information security.
 Examples of available protections include encrypted protocols such as SSL, IPSec, SSH, etc. Contact Clarendon College-IT for assistance in implementing the necessary protective measures. - 9.
 Clarendon College-IT requires the registration of servers connected to the College network, which must be collocated in the Clarendon College-IT data center.
 Following registration, Clarendon College-IT will facilitate an information-technology risk assessment to ensure compliance with state and College standards and best practices.
 A department's administrative head is responsible for designating a server administrator for each server.
 The server administrator shall collaborate with Clarendon College-IT as necessary to: - a.
 Register the server with the ISO; - b.
 Protect the server against exploitation of known vulnerabilities. - c.
-Address and resolve security problems identified with any device or application for which they are responsible. - d.
+Address and resolve security problems identified with any device or application they are responsible for. - d.
 Utilize the protection benefits available through the College's network edge protection mechanisms (e.g., firewall, intrusion prevention systems, etc.);